 So you want to come to New Zealand?
 Who doesn’t!
 We all know that so much more goes into planning your dream trip than what you see in those epic insta pics, and sometimes it is hard to know where to start.

 Tag: Responsible tourism

-Do you ever find yourself in a place, whether it is somewhere in nature or a spiritual space, and you just take a deep breath, feel your heart fill with gratitude and smile at the wonder that is the earth we live on?
+Do you ever find yourself in a place, whether it is somewhere in nature or spiritual space, where you just take a deep breath, feel your heart fill with gratitude and smile at the wonder that is the earth we live on?
 Bhutan will give you that feeling.
 Every.
 Single.
 Day.
-Probably even several […]
+Probably even several times […]

 The friendly whanau (family) of Kohutapu Lodge at Stray’s Lake Aniwhenua overnight stop recently launched a new ‘Plant a Seed’ initiative as a way to say ‘thank you’ to their international visitors and encourage them to carry a positive message further on their travels.

 Stray has gone for gold again and been awarded the prestigious Gold Sustainable Tourism Business Award by Qualmark for the fifth year running!

 Although not the lightest and brightest of conversation topics, the darker history of the Cambodian culture is extremely important.
 As a responsible traveller, it is crucial for you to understand the places and the cultures that you visit for what they were in the past and how that’s impacted what they are like today.

 Nestled on the banks of the mighty Mekong River in northern Laos sits the tiny village of Ban Pak Nguey, location of Stray’s Laos village homestay.
 Over the past 3 years, this rural community has hosted Stray travellers from all over the world.

 “Different countries, different customs.”
 Before travelling in a new country it is always good to familiarise yourself with the local customs and etiquette.
 What we consider normal behaviour at home isn’t always perceived in the same fashion outside our borders.